waynetee/tp/docs/UserGuide.md

 * View price chart of properties: `stat property`
 * View price chart of buyers: `stat buyer`

+Visual Example:
+The below is the output from the command `stat`.

 ![stat example](images/StatUi.png)
+Since neither property nor buyer list is empty, you should see histograms of both properties and buyers.
+The price chart shows the number of properties and buyers for each price range.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 If only buyers or only properties are visible, `stat` automatically presents the only buyers or only properties view.